 Nicole was born in Illinois but spent most of her childhood here in Florida.
 She has always had a big heart for animals and knew she wanted to work in the veterinary field.
 Nicole graduated from Hillsborough Community College Veterinary Technology Program in the spring of 2017, a few months later she then passed her national exam to become a Certified Veterinary Technician.
 Her and her boyfriend currently have two dogs; a pitbull mix named Sosa and a beagle puppy Eich, and two cats Oliver and Dwight.
 When she is not taking care of animals, Nicole enjoys going to concerts and music festivals and spending time on the water.

 Melissa is a new technician for us but has been in the veterinary field for 16 years.
 At home, she has a house full with three dogs, two cats and two teenage boys!
 After living in Georgia for several years, Melissa and her family decided to move back to Florida to avoid the cold weather.
 You might find her out on the boat or socializing at local festivals since she loves to be outside in our beautiful sun as much as possible.

 Kayla Brennan, Lead Kennel Technician

-Kayla was born in update New York but moved to Florida as a child.
+Kayla was born in upsate New York but moved to Florida as a child.
 She has worked in various kennels for more than 10 years!
 She loves being around animals so much that she lives with ten dogs!!
 Don’t worry she has lots of help with all those pups, she shares them with her boyfriend, her son and stepdaughters who also love animals.
 For fun Kayla likes to go camping and likes to spend time with family.
 Staying home and playing games is a great night.